 - Mid-range recycled 6 rolls a month = $695

-How many cloth towels does the average family of four use in five years?
+How many cloth towels does an average family use?

-At my house we’ve got 3-5 people living here at a time and use about this many cloths per week…
+We’ve got 3-5 people living at my house and use about this many cloths per week…

 - 2 bathroom hand towels per week.

 - 30+ kitchen cleaning towels per week – we’re insanely messy cooks.

 - 2 car cleaning towels per week.
 I also wash my car with cloths but only a few times a year, so I’m not counting that in daily averages.